NEW BEGINNING FOR EASTER

 Items like the sparkling wine and the pit cloths will be available again.

-Delays in production can affect the shipping date.
+Delays in production can affect the shipping time.

 For orders with multiple items, the latest date determines the shipping.